(647) 491-5237

 But the real issue goes deeper than terminology.
 Canadian law focuses on consent, context, and evidence, not labels.
 The same situation can lead to very different charges depending on factors such as the use of force, the presence of bodily harm, the complainant’s age, or whether there was a position of trust or authority.

+Understanding this distinction is not just academic.
+It affects how charges are laid, what penalties may apply, how a defence strategy is built, and what long-term consequences a person may face.
 This guide breaks down how Canadian law actually treats sexual assault, what “rape” means in modern legal terms, and what you need to know if you are dealing with an allegation or trying to understand your rights.

 Key Takeaways